Optical fiber: Communication

 For short-distance applications, such as a network in an office building (see fiber to the office), fiber-optic cabling can save space in cable ducts.
 This is because a single fiber can carry much more data than electrical cables such as standard category 5 cable, which typically runs at 100 Mbit/s or 1 Gbit/s speeds.
 Fibers are often also used for short-distance connections between devices.
 For example, most high-definition televisions offer a digital audio optical connection.
 This allows the streaming of audio over light, using the S/PDIF protocol over an optical TOSLINK connection.

 Military

 Fiber optic drones have been used in the Russo-Ukrainian War since March 2024.
-This type of drones are immune to electromagnetic interference and are not affected by electronic warfare systems.
+These types of drones are immune to electromagnetic interference and are not affected by electronic warfare systems.